jtkovacs/jtkovacs.github.io/REFS/databases.md

 A **database** is a either (1) collection of data that's structured according to a data model (see [notes on information structures](information-architecture.html#information-structures) for a review of the major data models: hierarchic, relational, graph, object, semantic, functional); or (2) this structured data plus a database management system (DBMS).

-A **database management system (DBMS)** is either (1) a database engine for CRUD operations (create, read, update, delete), and a database frontend UI; or (2) these two things plus a database per definition (1) above.
+A **database management system** [(DBMS)](DBMS.html) is either (1) a database engine for interacting with the database plus a database frontend for interacting with the user; or (2) these two things plus a database per definition (1) above.
 A DMBS may be desktop-based (Access, FileMaker Pro) or server-based (SQL Server, Oracle, DB2, MySQL, PostgreSQL).
+DBMS provide the following functions:

 - Data is managed via a database management system [(DBMS)](DBMS.html) which includes **data sublanguages:**
     - a data definition language **(DDL)** tha  t expresses a schema, stored in the **system catalog** (AKA data directory, data dictionary);
     - a data manipulation language **(DML),**
         - which includes the capacity to query (retrieve) the data and is therefore often called a query language (though technically incorrect);
         - which also includes the capacity to create, update, and delete data;
+        - CRUD operations (create, read, update, delete)
         - which may be procedural or, as with SQL, nonprocedural/declarative;
     - access to metadata about the database, i.e., the system catalog;
     - support for concurrent access **(data sharing);**